jrivera115/team-repo-inst377/README.md

 Nodejs & npm
   1. Download and install: https://nodejs.org/en/download/
-  2. Make a working directory for application, then type: npm init to create a package.json
+  2. Make a working directory for the application, then create a package.json by entering this command on GitBash:
+    ``` npm init ```
-  3. In your working directory: Type on command line or bash: npm install node-fetch –save -Node-fetch is required for fetching APIs from a web page.
+  3. In your working directory: Type on command line or bash: npm install node-fetch –save
+    -Node-fetch is required for fetching APIs from a web page.
     -– save (should be a double - ) is to save it in your package.json as a dependency